-Meghan Markle & Michelle Obama Reunite To Inspire Young Women At Virtual Summit
+Meghan Markle & Michelle Obama Are Joining Forces To Inspire Young Women

 Although it won't be in person, Meghan Markle and Michelle Obama will reunite once again.
 Later this month, the Duchess of Sussex and former first lady will both speak at the 2020 Girl Up Leadership Summit, a virtual conference held from July 13 through July 15 to inspire young women "to be a force for gender equality and social change."